theislab/moslin/analysis/packer_c_elegans/README.rst

 File description
 ----------------
 .. csv-table::
+   :header: "File", "What it does"
    :delim: |
-   :header: "File" | "What it does"

     `run.py` | Benchmark moslin and `LineageOT`_ across a grid of hyperparameters using `SEML`_.
 The gridsearch parameters are specific in `moslin.yml` and `lot.yml` for moslin and LineageOT, respectively.
 Utilities for the benchmark can be found in `utils.py`.
     `ML_2023-03-31_explore_c_elegans.ipynb` | Visualize the two data subsets using in the manuscript, all cells with precise lineage information and the ABpxp lineage.